ganym3dgm/tinysec/README.md

 ## Features

 - Desktop GUI application (Java Swing)
-- Stores passwords and secure notes
+- Stores accounts and notes
-- Local encrypted storage on disk
+- Local encrypted storage on disk (in the /data directory next to TinySec.jar)
 - Master password protection
 - Fully offline, no telemetry
 - No tracking